Frequently Asked Questions

 Who’s involved in RM3P?

-Numerous partnering organizations throughout the Northern Virginia, Washington, D.C., and Metropolitan Fredericksburg region including transit, Travel Demand Management (TDM) agencies, regional organizations, government agencies (local, state, and federal), chambers of commerce, academia, and others are involved in implementing the program through participation in a variety of working and stakeholder groups.
+Numerous partnering organizations throughout the Northern Virginia, Washington, D.C., and Fredericksburg region including transit, Travel Demand Management (TDM) agencies, regional organizations, government agencies (local, state, and federal), chambers of commerce, academia, and others are involved in implementing the program through participation in a variety of working and stakeholder groups.

 How is RM3P being funded?